wattiau-rg/gen/_i18n/en/03_getting_there.md

 <h4>By car</h4>
 There are two roads that will get you in to Crickhowell.
 One is the A40 on the road from Abergavenny to Brecon, the other is the aptly named Crickhowell Road, aka the A4077 from Gilwern (coming off the A465).
-Parking is available in the High School car park, just across the road from the church gate.
+Parking is available in the <a href="https://goo.gl/maps/fyCu72SiyPQVkGt38" target="_blank">High School car park</a>, just across the road from the church gate.
-There is also plenty of parking available opposite the village hall in Llangynidr when it comes to the reception.
+There is also plenty of parking available opposite the village hall in <a href="https://goo.gl/maps/yNKXqo35Jp3dwGtZA" target="_blank">Llangynidr</a> when it comes to the reception.

 If you’re taking a car and have a spare seat or two, we’d be really grateful if you could let us know via the RSVP form, as we may be able to arrange lift shares.
 Our grandchildren will thank you.
 <br><br>